kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 # Tutorial: Build and Deploy an App

 Welcome!
-In these tutorials, you'll setup your development environment and learn about the `necdev` tools.
+In these tutorials, you'll setup your development environment and learn about the `kit` tools.
 You'll learn about templates and also walk through writing an application from the group up, backend and frontend.
 And finally, you'll learn how to deploy applications through the Nectar app store.